enderphan94/Learn-Power-Shell/README.md

 - It's a part of the AD module which is a part of RSAT (Remote Server Administration Tools). microsoft.com/en-us/download/details.aspx?id=7887

+# Some usful book for rookie and master:

+Beginners:

+- learn-windows-powershell-3-in-a-month-of-lunches-don-jones-jeffrey-hicks

+- PG_PowerShell_XWIPSCRE01_0

 # Some useful tips:

 - To check AMD: